-Since beginning of this year, OK my dummy trading 2.0, I have been using this concept.
-I always have 3 screens on my chart, for example NQ futures.
+Since the beginning of this year, OK my dummy trading 2.0, I have been using this concept.
+I always have 3 screens on my chart, for example, NQ futures.
 I called these three screens Sentiment screen (the longest time frame), Value screen (intermediate time frame), and Entry screen (the shortest time frame).
 Again, I am not illustrating my trading setup, because, it is irrelevant to anybody.
-Instead I will give an brief explanation of this structure setup.
+Instead, I will give a brief explanation of this structure setup.

 You should spend some time to find the right method for yourself to determine bullish/bearish sentiment and determine a trend.
 No free lunch, do your own research.

-This screen is having a shorter time frame than Sentiment Screen.
+This screen is having a shorter time frame than the Sentiment Screen.
 How short is shorter?
 Up to you.
 Do your research.
 It can be 3x shorter or even 5 times shorter.
 No absolute answer.
-Here , I am looking for the best value to enter a position.
-For example, you might be looking for price to trade near support level, moving average or bollinger band etc. For example, if you are trading breakout, then you might want to see a congestion in this screen.
-If you are considering joining a trend, you might want to wait for a bounce from pull back in this screen.
+Here, I am looking for the best value to enter a position.
+For example, you might be looking for price to trade near a support level, moving average or Bollinger band, etc. For example, if you are trading breakout, then you might want to see congestion on this screen.
+If you are considering joining a trend, you might want to wait for a bounce from a pullback on this screen.

-In this screen, we decide if it worth to establish a position.
-I don’t want to see price exhaustion in this screen.
+On this screen, we decide if it worth establishing a position.
+I don’t want to see price exhaustion on this screen.

 This screen keeps me disciplined from chasing a trade.
-When price runs away in this screen, I do not want to establish a position.
+When the price runs away on this screen, I do not want to establish a position.

 This is the shortest time frame.
-In this screen, I am looking for entry spot , be it a dummy spot or chart patterns etc. The most important thing to remember here is, I am only interested in entry spot in the direction of Sentiment screen.
+In this screen, I am looking for an entry spot, be it a dummy spot or chart patterns, etc. The most important thing to remember here is, I am only interested in an entry spot in the direction of the Sentiment screen.

 Of course, this is not all.
-This structure setup only helps in refining entry signal.
+This structure setup only helps in refining the entry signal.
 There are different ways to incorporate stop loss.
-Stop maybe setup according to the chart in Value screen or Entry Screen.
+The stop may be set up according to the chart in Value screen or Entry Screen.
 Again, this is subject to your own research.